Moerai/moerai.github.io/_pages/about.md

 - **WTK(Wheelcheair Transfer Kit) <Start-up competition 1st>**
   - WTK is a kit that turns a manual wheelchair into an electric wheelchair.
   - [implement function]
-    - Manufacture of motors and controllers that convert an ordinary manual wheelchair into an electric wheelchair
+    - Manufacture of motors and controllers that convert an ordinary manual wheelchair into an electric wheelchair.
-    - Equipped with a camera that allows the guardian to check the condition of the disabled
+    - Equipped with a camera that allows the guardian to check the condition of the disabled.
-    - Developed to move wheelchair with brain waves
+    - Developed to move wheelchair with brain waves.

 - **ABLE(Always Bicycle LifE) <The World Embedded Software Contest 2018 1st in free sector>**
+  - ABLE is smart bicycle kit that make more fun and safe.
+  - [implement function]
+    - Ride a bike fixed by rollers using VR indoor.
+    - Ride a bike with turn signal lights is more safety.
+    - Bicycle health care application.

 - **SpecialForces <2020 Military OpenSource SW Online Hackathon 2nd>**